azsoter/jaeos-devel/rtos-extensions/README.md

 /rtos-extensions
 ================

-Practical, functional software can be created using only the features included in the _/rtos_ folder and features build on top of the published API (such as things under _/extras_).
+Practical, functional software can be created using only the features included in the _/rtos_ folder and features built on top of the published API (such as things under _/extras_).

 Some programmers may like to have other features commonly found in an RTOS, which are not practical to implement on top of the API and